Nirma/blog/Notes/PragmaticProgrammer/Pragmatic_Programmer_greatest_hits.md

 ### Whats it have to do with development?

-According to the theory written above a building with just one broken window has a higher probability of being further vandalized than a building without a broken window.
+According to the theory written above a building with just one broken window has a higher probability of being further vandalized when compared to a building without a broken window.
 Chaos gives way to more chaos but on the flip side when people see order they tend to feel that breaking the order would be bad.

 A code base with a few ‘broken windows’ (i.e sloppy patches, workarounds and other ‘temporary’ code that accidentally becomes part of the core) will encourage continued bad behavior by people who make changes to the code base.